 If that’s the case, do some research to see how much this will set you back.
 For instance, WooCommerce can take care of your eCommerce needs.
 In contrast, Memberpress provides all the tools required to create a membership site.

-The cost of your WordPress website design depends on whether you use a theme, and if you do, which one.
+One of the main costs of your WordPress website design depends on whether you use a custom WordPress theme, and, if you do, which one.
 There’s a selection of professional-looking free and premium templates to choose from.
 Generally, most premium themes start at around $50.

 If this doesn’t satisfy your website’s vision, consider commissioning a pro to create a custom WordPress theme for you – this is the surest way of ensuring your web design desires are met, and you’ll have a unique design.
 Alternatively, if you already have a design outlined in a PSD document, you may only need a web developer to implement it.

-5. The Performance, Security & UX of Your Custom WordPress Website
+The Performance, Security & UX of Your Custom WordPress Site

 To run a successful website, it has to meet a core set of standards concerning website speed and responsiveness.
 Although some fantastic multi-purpose themes are out there, some of these ready-made themes aren’t performance or mobile-optimized.
-Often, they come with tons of features you don’t need, and as such, there are loads of unnecessary code that can slow down your website and affect its performance.
+Often, they come with tons of features you don’t need, and as such, there is lots of unnecessary code that can slow down your website and affect its performance.

 Another factor critical for website performance and security is your chosen web hosting.
 This is why it’s recommended to use a web hosting provider that specializes in WordPress.
 They’ll proactively monitor your website’s performance and security for you.